Brazzo978/openvpn-easy-ipv6-portfw/README.md

 - Debian > 10

 Download and execute the script.
 Answer the questions asked by the script and it will take care of the rest.
-During setup you can customise protocol, encryption and, if available, IPv6 support.
+The setup now installs both UDP and TCP servers on the same random port (kernel xanmod is automatically installed for BBR).
+You choose the protocol each time you create a client.
+Encryption and, if available, IPv6 support can still be customised.
 The OpenVPN port is generated automatically.

 ```bash
 wget https://raw.githubusercontent.com/Brazzo978/openvpn-easy-ipv6-portfw/refs/heads/main/opvpn-setup.sh